 Details of the topics covered, the timescales and assessments can be found in the Curriculum Planner for Year 8 Mathematics.

-All pupils will take the AQA Mathematics 9 -1 GCSE maths exam which provides opportunities to stretch the more able whilst being accessible to all.
+All pupils will take the AQA Mathematics 9 – 1 Higher GCSE maths examinations which provide opportunities to stretch the more able whilst being accessible to all.

-In addition, our most able boys in Set 1 will also take the AQA Level 2 Certificate in Further Mathematics, equivalent to another GCSE.
+In addition, our most able boys in the Upper Year 10 and 11 sets will also take the AQA Level 2 Certificate in Further Mathematics, equivalent to another GCSE.
 The additional topics required for this course will be taught in a fully integrated way during the boys’ weekly Mathematics lessons.
 This course is assessed via two examinations, one 1.5 hour non-calculator paper and one 2 hour calculator paper.

-The higher set boys are likely to work faster and get onto the more challenging questions.
-The only exception to this is that set 1 are also challenged with the additional Further Mathematics topics from Year 10.
+All sets will cover the entire GCSE Maths course content, but the upper set boys are more likely to work faster and get onto the more challenging questions.
+The only exception to this is that the upper sets are also challenged with the additional Further Mathematics topics from Year 10.

 For the AQA Mathematics 9 -1 GCSE course we use the Oxford University Press’ AQA GCSE Maths Higher Student Book which also links to MyMaths.
 ISBN 978-0-19-835166-5